Bobagi/Project-Zomboid-Ubuntu-Server/README.md

     - yourservername_spawnregions.lua
     - yourservername_SandboxVars.lua

-16. In the PZ server directory on your Linux server:
+16. In the PZ server directory on your Linux server paste these files:

     ```
-    /home/steam/.steam/steamapps/common/Project Zomboid Dedicated Server
+    /home/steam/Zomboid/Server
     ```

-   You will find a file called `ProjectZomboid64.json`.
+   And change the file called `ProjectZomboid64.json` in the Xmx parameters, to specify the correct RAM dedicated to server.

 17. Start your Project Zomboid server with the desired server name (replace "pzOlimpoServer" with your desired server name):

     ```
-    bash start-server.sh -servername pzOlimpoServer
+    ./start-server.sh -servername yourservername
     ```

 These steps should help you install and configure your Project Zomboid server.
 Make sure to replace "yourservername" and "yourusername" with the appropriate values for your setup.